The Parent Experience

 In addition to being active participants in our children’s early school experiences, the parent members of RPCNS are responsible for the operation of the school and the maintenance of the physical space.
 In the spirit of cooperation, there are several requirements we have for every family:

 Participate in scheduled work days - Every family is required to work one set up day, one maintenance day and one pack up day each year.
 Each work day typically lasts 2.5 hours.
+This requirement can be bought out by forfeiting the clean-up deposit.

 Participate in required training - We require that all co-oping adults participate in a Parent Orientation, before the school year begins, and a Co-oper Check in meeting, scheduled shortly after the school year begins.
 These meetings are mandatory and give co-opers all the tools they need to be successful in the classroom.
 All co-oping adults will also be given a quick Orientation Tour that familiarizes them with the school's safety procedures.
-Addtionally, the MSDE Office of Child Care also requires that all co-opers complete an on-line Basic Health and Safety Course.
+Additionally, the MSDE Office of Child Care requires that all co-opers complete an on-line Basic Health and Safety Course.

 Fingerprinting and Criminal Background Check - The safety of our children is of the utmost importance.
-All adults who work with children in a child care or school facility must be fingerprinted and have criminal background check completed according to the law in the State of Maryland.
-All co-oping adults must be fingerprinted and background check received before their first co-oping shift at RPCNS.
+All adults who work with children in a child care or school facility must be fingerprinted and have a criminal background check completed according to the law in the State of Maryland.
+All co-oping adults must be fingerprinted and a background check received before their first co-oping shift at RPCNS.